holium/realm-support/README.md

 * Fix null space description error by @gdbroman
 * Add PR lint step by @gdbroman
 * Rooms udp fix 3 by @drunkplato
-* release-v0.1.2 by @lodlev-migdev
 * channel set to 'latest' when not 'alpha' by @lodlev-migdev
-* release-v0.2.1 by @lodlev-migdev
 * found a useMemo happening after a return null by @drunkplato
 * quick fix by @drunkplato
 * Wallet release alpha by @drunkplato
-* staging-v0.2.4 by @lodlev-migdev
 * Wallet Store -> DiskStore by @drunkplato
 * fixed wallet avatar bug and moon truncation in transaction list by @drunkplato
 * scrollview fix for webview by @drunkplato